MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ---
-title: Tutorial- Use a notebook with Apache Spark to query a KQL Database in Real-time Analytics
+title: Tutorial- Use a notebook with Apache Spark to query a KQL database in Real-time Analytics
 description: Learn how to import and query the NYC GreenTaxi notebook in your Microsoft Fabric environment using Apache Spark. ms.reviewer: tzgitlin ms.author: yaschust